kreijack/bombrowser/tests/TESTS.md

 ### Test 10.16.5 - children too early

 Test description:
-- enter in the edit dialog of code ASS-A
+- enter in the edit dialog of code TEST-ASS-A
-- remove the child COMP-B
+- remove the child TEST-B
 - press "Save" and the "Cancel"
-- enter in the edit dialog of code COMP-B
+- enter in the edit dialog of code TEST-B
 - enter in the edit date dialog
 - change the "To date" to 2020-03-01
 - enter in the edit dialog of code ASS-A
-- add child COMP-B
+- add child TEST-B
 - press save

 Expected result: an error dialog appears saying that the child date range is shorter than the parent one